Evidence Level

 Migraine prevention — preliminary

-Most products contain wrong dose
+Most products contain the wrong dose

 Mechanism of action